JWiley/brmsmargins/README.md

 This is very much in development.
 Small scale simulations have been run showing accuracy of the results under select conditions, and some basic code tests are implemented.
 However, consider this alpha/beta features for now.
+There also is a vignette for mixed effects models with more examples and details, including code that can be run.
 Here is an example of how it may be run:

 ```